Mark Starr

-Mark Ashford-Smith (December 26, 1962 – June 7, 2013) was an English professional wrestler best known by his ring name Mark Starr.
-He competed as a member of several tag teams.
+Mark Ashford-Smith (26 December 1962 – 7 June 2013), best known by his ring name Mark Starr, was an English professional wrestler.

+Early life

+Mark Ashford-Smith was born in Staffordshire on 26 December 1962.
+His older brother Chris was also a professional wrestler under the name Chris Champion, and the two often teamed together.

 Wrestling career

 Continental Wrestling Association (1986–1989)

-Starr competed in the Memphis, Tennessee-based Continental Wrestling Association (CWA).
+Starr debuted in 1986 and competed in the Memphis-based Continental Wrestling Association (CWA).
 His first championship came in 1987 when he teamed with veteran wrestler Steve Keirn to win the CWA International Tag Team Championship on April 27, 1987.
 They held the title belts for twelve days before dropping them to the team of Paul Diamond and Pat Tanaka.
 The CWA had an agreement with the American Wrestling Association (AWA) that allowed AWA titles to be defended in the CWA.
 This arrangement enabled Starr to compete for the AWA Southern Tag Team Championship by teaming with Billy Travis in a tournament for the vacant title.
 On June 8, 1987, Starr and Travis defeated Phil Hickerson and Mr. Shima to win the belts, which they held for almost a month.

 Starr competed alongside his real-life brother, Christopher Ashford-Smith, who competed as Chris Champion, for several years and in multiple promotions.
 Despite their relationship, they used different last names during their time in the same promotion.
 In Memphis, the brothers formed a tag team known as Wild Side.
 They competed as a team in the 1988 Jim Crockett Sr. Memorial Cup tag team tournament.
 They defeated the Mexican Twin Devils in the first round before being eliminated by The Powers of Pain (The Barbarian and The Warlord).
 The brothers faced Action Jackson and Starr's former partner Billy Travis on July 3, 1989 for the CWA Tag Team Championship.
 The match ended in a no contest, and the title was held up pending a rematch.
 One week later, Starr and Champion defeated the former champions to win the title.
 They held the belts until September, when they dropped them to The Rock 'n' Roll Express.